SahanUday/AirVix---Smart-AC-Remote-Control/README.md

-# 📱 Smart AC Remote Control – AirVix
+# 📱 Smart AC Remote Control – Airvix

-This project is a **smart air conditioning remote control app** built using **Flutter** and **Firebase**, developed by [Your Name/Team Name].
+This project is a **smart air conditioning remote control app** built using **Flutter** and **Firebase**.
 Designed for Android, it enables users to control their AC unit remotely with features like geofencing, AI-driven temperature adjustments, and scheduling for enhanced comfort and energy efficiency.

 ---